Salicornia rubra

-Salicornia rubra, the Rocky Mountain glasswort, is a species of flowering plant in the family Amaranthaceae.
-It is native to colder or higher areas of North America; the Yukon, Nunavut, British Columbia, Alberta, Saskatchewan, Manitoba, and Ontario in Canada, and the western and north-central US.
+Salicornia rubra, commonly known as the red glasswort or Rocky Mountain glasswort, is a species of flowering plant in the family Amaranthaceae.
+It is native to colder or higher areas of North America; the Yukon, Nunavut, British Columbia, Alberta, Saskatchewan, Manitoba, and Ontario in Canada, and the western and north-central United States.
 It has been introduced to Quebec and Michigan, and has gone extinct in Illinois.
 A halophyte, it is one of the most salt-tolerant plants of North America.